 Linklaters Advokatbyrå AB’s position in relation to the Council Directive 2018/822/EU (”DAC 6”)

-In those cases where we do not report an arrangement to the Swedish Tax Agency, the legislation states that we should inform other intermediaries that they should report.
+In those cases where we do not report an arrangement to the Swedish Tax Agency, the legislation states that we should inform the client’s other advisers that they should report.
 In the view of the Swedish Bar Association, however, we cannot do so without breaching our duty of confidentiality.
-This means that we will not inform other intermediaries of their obligation to report other than through this general notification.
+This means that we will not inform other advisers of their obligation to report.

 The legislation (in Swedish) is available here.